Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/eIF4E-aptamer.md

 <p class="header_box" id="description">Description</p>
-<font>In 2005, Mochizuki, K., & Nakamura, Y. developed two RNA aptamers, aptamer 1 and aptamer 2, with high affinity for mammalian eIF4E by in vitro RNA selection-amplification.
+<p>In 2005, Mochizuki, K., & Nakamura, Y. developed two RNA aptamers, aptamer 1 and aptamer 2, with high affinity for mammalian eIF4E by in vitro RNA selection-amplification.
 Aptamer 1 inhibits the cap binding to eIF4E more efficiently than the cap analog m7GpppN or aptamer 2.
-Consistently, aptamer 1 inhibits specifically cap-dependent in vitro translation while it does not inhibit cap-independent HCV IRES-directed translation initiation<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br></font>
+Consistently, aptamer 1 inhibits specifically cap-dependent in vitro translation while it does not inhibit cap-independent HCV IRES-directed translation initiation<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br></p>

 <p class="header_box" id="SELEX">SELEX</p>